boomboomllc/boomboomllc.github.io/tos.md

 - You must not solicit, collect, or use login credentials of other users.
 - You must not request or collect BoomBoom usernames or passwords.
 - You must not post someone else’s private or confidential information without permission or do anything that violates someone else's rights, including intellectual property rights (e.g., copyright infringement, trademark infringement, counterfeit, or pirated goods).
-- You must not create derivative works from, or reverse engineer, any part of our Services (including modifying, translating).
+- You must not create derivative works from, or reverse engineer, any part of our Services (including modifying, translating, copying).
-- You must not have a username which goes against the Community Guidelines
+- You must not upload any content (including username) which goes against the Community Guidelines.
 - You must not attempt to bypass, disable, or otherwise interfere with any technological measures designed to control or restrict access to the Service or its data.

-Permission to use your username, profile picture, and information about your relationships and actions with accounts, ads, and sponsored content.
+#### 5.5 Permissions you grant us

-You give us permission to show your username, profile picture, and information about your actions (such as likes) or relationships (such as follows) next to or in connection with accounts, ads, offers, and other sponsored content that you follow or engage with that are displayed on Meta Products, without any compensation to you.
-For example, we may show that you liked a sponsored post created by a brand that has paid us to display its ads on Instagram.
-As with actions on other content and follows of other accounts, actions on sponsored content and follows of sponsored accounts can be seen only by people who have permission to see that content or follow.
-We will also respect your ad settings.
-You can learn more here about your ad settings.
+By using BoomBoom, you grant us permission to display your username, profile picture, and details about your interactions (such as unlocking posts or following accounts) alongside advertisements, promotions, or sponsored content that you engage with.
+This may include showing that you unlocked or interacted with a sponsored post from a business that has paid for advertising on BoomBoom.
+You acknowledge that you will not receive compensation for these displays.

-You agree that we can download and install updates to the Service on your device.
+Your interactions with sponsored content and accounts will only be visible to those who have permission to see such content based on their settings.

 ## 6. Payments and Financial Features